alankarartist/ALHTMLTOMARKDOWN/README.md

 ![](/CaptureMarkdown.jpg)

-1. Provide the input as given in above image.
+1. Click on HTML FILE button and then select the html file.
 2. Then, click on MARKDOWN button.